Manikarnika Ghat in Benaras

 We had gone down to the lowermost steps of the ghat, right beside one of the burning bodies.
 The wood was piled almost four feet high and when lit, it made a strong and hot fire.
 At one point, Ram gestured forcefully to one of the men who were tending the fire of the burning, to bring something.
 A plastic bag was brought to him and Ram talking in Hindi, instructed the man to do something.
 The bag was then opened and poured out on the corpse.
 “It is sandalwood, it will make the body burn brightly” said Ram.

 We ascended through a flat area, just above where the fires were, where there were huge piles of logs, stacked 20 feet high and always water and filth; even the dirt seemed to have been there for eternity.
 We walked around an ancient temple and then up a stairwell reeking of urine and very dark.
-Everything we walked on and through was stone, brownish black and covered with a particular soot and dirt that seemed to be unique to this area.
-When I later looked at the Manikarnika Ghat area during the day, there really did appear to be a different and soot stained 'glow' to the whole area.
+Everything we walked on and through was stone, brownish black and covered with that particular soot and dirt that seemed to be unique to this area.
+It was partly, the ashes of the dead.
+When I later looked at the Manikarnika Ghat area during the day, there really did appear to be a different and soot stained aura to the whole area.

-We arrived in a large, rather dark, completely unfurnished room, without a stick of furniture.
-It was a grand, always-open balcony to the smashan below.
+We arrived up in a large, rather dark, completely unfurnished room, without a stick of furniture, which had a grand always-open balcony to the smashan below.
 “Here are the widows I spoke of” he said.
 There, crouched and squatting or sitting on the ground were many older women, obviously poor and dirty, all bringing their hands up to me in ‘Namaste’.
-Ram stepped back and the scene played out like an Academy award winning, poignant touching drama upon my western influenced sentiments.
+Ram stepped back and the scene played out like an Academy award winning, poignant touching drama upon my Western influenced sentiments.
 I was standing at a portico looking out on the ancient Ganges.
 I was standing at a place where they had been burning bodies continuously for thousands of years.
 Since before Jesus walked the earth in Jerusalem.
-Since the time of Solomon, Buddha, Sankara, all this came thundering into my memory and suddenly I wanted to give everything I had to the widows, to help them.
+Since the time of Solomon, Buddha, Sankara- all this came thundering into my memory and suddenly I wanted to give everything I had to the widows, to help them.

 I brought out my clutch of money and emptied it out giving it to Ram.
 He gave some to the women and put the rest in his pocket.